-iii) Victoria
+i) Victoria

-Lakes Blue Energy has tenure over what the Company considers to be the most prospective areas of onshore Victoria (Figure 10).
-While a Victorian Government onshore exploration ban, which has since 2012 prevented exploration of these areas, expired on 30 June 2021, resumption of exploration activity is still not yet possible owing to delays in promulgation of a new regulatory framework, to govern exploration activity.
+Lakes Blue Energy has tenure over what the Company considers to be the most prospective areas of onshore Victoria (Figure 2).
+Following expiry of a Victorian Government onshore exploration ban, which prevented onshore exploration from 2012 until 2021, and promulgation of a new regulatory regime in November 2021, resumption of exploration activity is now possible.

-Figure 10: Lakes Blue Energy's Victorian Petroleum Exploration Interests
+Figure 2: Lakes Blue Energy's Victorian Petroleum Exploration Interests